 High Bioload Detoriates Water Quality

-High bioload can also be responsible for this kind of behavior.
-High bioload means there is too much livestock in the tank.
-As a result, the amount of dissolved oxygen starts to get lower.
+High bioload can also be responsible for this behavior.
+High bioload means there is too much livestock in the tank, which causes the amount of dissolved oxygen to start to decrease.

 The situation gets worse if there is no surface agitation in the water.
-If the dissolved oxygen level gets too low, the shrimps will try to get out of the tank in search of a better home.
+If the dissolved oxygen level gets too low, the shrimp will try to leave the tank in search of a better home.

 So, what can you do to prevent this?

-- Don’t put too much fish, shrimp or any other livestock in the tank.
-Only put the amount that is appropriate according to your tank size.
-Too much livestock always results in a bad situation for your shrimps and fishes.
+- Don’t put too many fish, shrimp, or other livestock in the tank.
+Only put the amount appropriate for your tank size.
+Too much livestock always results in bad shrimp and fish conditions.

 - Use good filtration.
 A good filter will fight back the bioload and help to sustain a healthier environment in the aquarium.

-- For cherry shrimps, I often like to use Sponge Filter with air stones running inside it.
-When air stones run, it creates lots of bubbles.
-This bubbles goes upwards and agitates the surface.
-This creates more dissolved oxygen in the tank water.
+- I often use a Sponge Filter with air stones running inside it for cherry shrimp.
+When the air stones run, they create lots of bubbles.
+These bubbles go upwards and agitate the surface, creating more dissolved oxygen in the tank water.

 - Always perform regular water changes.
 No matter how good or powerful your filter is, you must perform regular water changes.
 I always do a partial water change on a weekly basis.
-I can’t stress enough how important water change is for cherry shrimps.
+I can’t stress enough how important water changes are for cherry shrimp.

 Too Strong Current In Water